Travel.State.Gov > International Travel > Learn About Your Destination > Republic of the Congo International Travel Information

-LGBTI Travelers: LGBTI individuals face societal discrimination and harassment.
-There have been reports of police in Pointe-Noire verbally, physically, or sexually abusing openly gay young men and harassing gay men in order to elicit bribes.
-There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Republic of Congo.
+LGBTQI+ Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Republic of the Congo.
+LGBTI individuals, however, face societal discrimination and harassment.
+There have been reports of police in Pointe-Noire verbally, physically, or sexually abusing openly gay young men and harassing gay men to elicit bribes.

 We strongly recommend supplemental insurance to cover medical evacuation.

 Always carry your prescription medication in original packaging, along with your doctor’s prescription.
 Check with the Ministry of Health and Population to ensure the medication is legal in Republic of the Congo.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.